-Back pain can vary in severity and type, from sharp and stabbing to dull and aching.
-Back pain is common, as the back acts as a support and stabilizing system for your body, making it vulnerable to injury and strain.
-Nausea is a sick feeling in the...
+Back pain is common, and it can vary in severity and type.
+It can range from sharp and stabbing to dull and aching.
+Your back is a support and stabilizing system for your body, making it vulnerable to injury.
+Nausea is feeling like you need to vomit.
+What...
 Read more

-Back pain can vary in severity and type, from sharp and stabbing to dull and aching.
-Back pain is common, as the back acts as a support and stabilizing system for your body, making it vulnerable to injury and strain.
+Back pain is common, and it can vary in severity and type.
+It can range from sharp and stabbing to dull and aching.
+Your back is a support and stabilizing system for your body, making it vulnerable to injury.

 Back pain and nausea often occur at the same time.
 Frequently, pain related to digestive or intestinal issues can radiate to the back.
-This is the case for biliary colic, a condition in which gallstones obstruct the gallbladder.
+This can occur if you have biliary colic, a condition in which gallstones obstruct the gallbladder.

 Other conditions that can cause back pain and nausea include: